yochannah/carpentries.org/_posts/2021/04/2021-04-28-lesson-template-design-process.md

-After incorporating user feedback from this last round and collaboratively evaluating design details, I was able to finalize the high fidelity screens for handoff!I can’t reveal the entirety of the design prior to its completion on the development side, but I will leave you with a small taste of what’s to come.
+After incorporating user feedback from this last round and collaboratively evaluating design details, I was able to finalize the high fidelity screens for handoff!
+I can’t reveal the entirety of the design prior to its completion on the development side, but I will leave you with a small taste of what’s to come.

 ![before and after]({{ site.urlimg }}/blog/2021/04/before-after.png)